oist/optinist/docs/installation.md

 cd ..
 ```

-If error occuered in installing ``` requirements.txt ```, pip upgrade command below may solve the error.
+In case an error occuered in installing ``` requirements.txt ```, pip upgrade command below may solve the error.
 ```
 pip install --upgrade pip
 ```